The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Physical properties

 The thickness of the atmosphere is approximately 2000 - 3000 km from the Earth's surface.
-Total mass air- (5.1-5.3) × 10 18 kg.
+Total mass air- (5.1-5.3)×10 18 kg.
 Molar mass clean dry air is 28.966.
-Pressure at 0 °C at sea level 101.325 kPa; critical temperature-140.7 °C; critical pressure 3.7 MPa; C p 1.0048×10 3 J/(kg K)(at 0°C), C v 0.7159×10 3 J/(kg K) (at 0 °C).
-Solubility of air in water at 0 °C - 0.036%, at 25 °C - 0.22%.
+Pressure at 0 °C at sea level 101.325 kPa; critical temperature?140.7 °C; critical pressure 3.7 MPa; C p 1.0048×10 3 J/(kg K) (at 0 °C), C v 0.7159×10 3 J/(kg K) (at 0 °C).
+The solubility of air in water at 0 °C is 0.036%, at 25 °C - 0.22%.

 Physiological and other properties of the atmosphere

 At an altitude of about 19-20 km, the atmospheric pressure drops to 47 mm Hg.
 Art.
-Therefore, at this height, water and interstitial fluid begin to boil in the human body.
+Therefore, at this altitude, water and interstitial fluid begin to boil in the human body.
 Outside the pressurized cabin at these altitudes, death occurs almost instantly.
-Thus, from the point of view of human physiology, "space" begins already at an altitude of 15-19 km.
+Thus, from the point of view of human physiology, “space” begins already at an altitude of 15-19 km.

 Composition of dry air